Kotlin/kotlin-numpy/README.md

 ## Requirements
-To build and run library you need:
+To run library you need:
+* Java >= 8
 * Python >= 3.5
 * NumPy >= 1.7

-* Clang or Gcc
+>Note: Make sure you use the correct python environment.
+>This is necessary to use the correct version of Python and NumPy.
+>
+>For the convenience of installing Python, NumPy and setting the environment,
+>it's recommended to use [Anaconda](https://www.anaconda.com/).

 ## Building

+The build you need Gcc or Clang.

 This library is built with Gradle.
 You must first build the native library: run `./gradlew ktnumpyReleaseSharedLibrary`.
-The library will be in `./build/libs/shared/release`
+The library will be in `./build/libs/ktnumpy/shared/release`.

+Run for debug: `./gradlew ktnumpyDebugSharedLibrary`.
+Accordingly, the library will be in `./build/libs/ktnumpy/shared/debug`.

 After building the native library, to run `./gradlew build`